teamon/teamon.github.io/_posts/2016-12-16-tuning-elixir-genstage-flow-pipeline-processing.md

 The basic question that has to be asked was: "so, what's the problem?".
 Before jumping into conclusions it is crucial to understand the problem we are dealing with.

-In our processing pipeline every step has very different characteristic:
+In our processing pipeline every step has a different characteristic:

 - SELECT: We need to execute some SQL query that will return 100.000s records.
   This is best done using PostgreSQL cursors.